webpack/webpack-cli/OPTIONS.md

   -c, --config <value...>                                                            Provide path to a webpack configuration file e.g. ./webpack.config.js.
   --config-name <value...>                                                           Name of the configuration to use.
   -m, --merge                                                                        Merge two or more configurations using 'webpack-merge'.
-  --disable-interpret                                                                Disable interpret for loading the config file.
+  --disable-interpret                                                                Disable interpret a config file.
   --env <value...>                                                                   Environment passed to the configuration when it is a function.
   --node-env <value>                                                                 Sets process.env.NODE_ENV to the specified value.
-  -h, --hot [value]                                                                  Enables Hot Module Replacement --no-hot                                                                           Disables Hot Module Replacement.
   --analyze                                                                          It invokes webpack-bundle-analyzer plugin to get bundle information.
   --progress [value]                                                                 Print compilation progress during build.
   -j, --json [value]                                                                 Prints result as JSON or store it in a file.